 Three-in-one 16.6-megapixel camera takes crisp photos, records 5.6K video, and captures 360-degree footage.
 Video is very smooth.
 Camera includes Bluetooth and Wi-Fi for 1080P livestreaming.
 Six mics record 360-degree audio.
 Camera is waterproof.

-Expensive, and perhaps a bit too much camera for hobbyists.
-Some have found the new settings difficult to use.
+Expensive and perhaps a bit too much for hobbyists.
+Some have found the settings difficult to use.

 Battery life could be better.
-While picture quality is good, it's not quite comparable to that of GoPro models.
+"4K" picture is actually interpolated 1080P, so it's not quite as crisp as true 4K.